RodrigoSandon/NeuralDecodingUMSOM/README.md

 # Non-urgent
 1. Work on writing a program to do descriptive statistics (e.g. range, mean, stdev) that can describe potential differences between the different classifications of images (visp, visal, visam, visrl, vispm, visl).
-2. Finally, work on another shuffling method of data --bootstrapping in which we can also get the mean and stdev of its results once we have 10 results from the 10 different trials that were ran.
+2. Work on another shuffling method of data --bootstrapping in which we can also get the mean and stdev of its results once we have 10 results from the 10 different trials that were ran.